Drive#

 multi-disk devices such as RAID devices.
 Note that the actual

-semantics and side-effects of starting/stopping a GDrive
+semantics and side-effects of starting/stopping a GDrive may vary

 according to implementation.
 To choose the correct verbs in e.g. a

-file manager, use get_start_stop_type
+file manager, use get_start_stop_type.

 For porting from GnomeVFS note that there is no

-equivalent of GDrive
+equivalent of GDrive in that API.

 Methods#